gurpreet-ai/gurpreet-ai.github.io/about.md

 title: "About"
 ---

 Welcome to my Github portfolio.
 I share some of my work and knowledge on this blog.
+You can also read about some of my linux articles on Linux.Tips.

 ## Projects